 God “anointed us, set his seal of ownership on us, and put his Spirit in our hearts as a deposit, guaranteeing what is to come” (2 Cor.
-1:21-22).
+1:21-22, NIV).
 To be anointed is to be set apart for a specific purpose, so anything else you do is either of no significance or even wasteful.
-And because he purchased you–redeemed you, bought you back from slavery to sin–He can legitimately put His seal of ownership on you.
-You are no longer your own; God secured the rights to your life at the price of His Son.
+And because he purchased you — redeemed you, bought you back from slavery to sin — he can legitimately put his seal of ownership on you.
+You are no longer your own; God secured the rights to your life at the price of his Son.

 His Spirit in your earthly body now is a guarantee of a heavenly body for you later.
 Paul even said God made you for the purpose of replacing your earthly body with a heavenly one.
 To me this demonstrates what a victorious celebration it will be for God to “upgrade” you to your heavenly body, as the final phase of your redemption.